Varsha-Kanmuri/kotlin-features/README.md

 6) if-else expression

    - In Kotlin, if is an expression, i.e. it returns a value.
-Therefore there is no ternary operator (condition ? then : else)
+Therefore there is no ternary operator (condition ? then : else)<br />

                         val max = if (a > b) a else b            |    int max = (a>b) ? a : b